 All residents may use the Aultman Fitness Center located in the basement of the Morrow House.
 The Center is open 24 hours a day, seven days a week and can be accessed using the name badge.
-Residents who wish to use the center must receive instruction and sign a waiver form.
+Residents who wish to use the center must receive instruction and sign a waiver form, which is located on the Aultman Employee Portal.